• Skip to primary navigation

 • Studying businesses,

-• Sticking only with what is simple and what they understand, and
+• Sticking only with what is simple and what we understand,

 • Envying (others making money fast or losing money slow),